 - data related to user behavior within Customer’s software product (including, but not limited to, user events and properties);

 - data related to communication (email and other types of messages) between the Customer and their end users;

 - aggregated data and analytics gained by processing any of the above data categories;

-- other Customer and end user data required for fulfilling the purpose of the Service.
+- other Customer and end user data uploaded by the Customer.

 Categories of Data Subjects

 The personal data collected and processed related to: